 Children get more colds and flu than adults do.
 Here are some reasons why:

-Most often, doctors diagnose a cold or the flu based on the child’s symptoms and a physical exam.
-Children who are very sick may have throat or nasal swabs to check for bacteria and viruses.
-Your child’s doctor may perform other tests, depending on your child’s symptoms and overall health.
+Most often, healthcare providers diagnose a cold or the flu based on the child’s symptoms and a physical exam.
+Children may also have throat or nasal swabs to check for bacteria and viruses.
+Your child’s provider may do other tests, depending on your child’s symptoms and overall health.
+These tests may include:

 Most children recover from colds and flu on their own.
 Antibiotics aren’t effective against viral infections, so they are not prescribed.
 Instead, treatment is focused on helping ease your child’s symptoms until the illness passes.
 To help your child feel better:

-Give your child lots of fluids, such as water, electrolyte solutions, apple juice, and warm soup, to prevent dehydration.
+Give your child lots of fluids, such as water, electrolyte solutions, apple juice, and warm soup, to prevent fluid loss (dehydration).

 Make sure your child gets plenty of rest.